 For the purposes of the Project, the plant reference date was tentatively set up as 1 May 2018.

-This date will be discussed by the End User with INRA, thus it can be changed until 30 May 2018; otherwise the initially proposed date will be fixed.
+This date will be discussed by the End User with INRA, thus it can be changed until 30 June 2018; otherwise the initially proposed date is supposed to be fixed.

 Work schedule